r0zetta/BETA/README.md

 # BETA
 A science fiction novel.
-The first part of a series.
+The first part of a series of novels set in the same universe.